morzhovets/momo/README.md

 - Container items must be movable (preferably without exceptions) or copyable, similar to items of `std::vector`.

-- After each addition or removal of the item all iterators and references to items become invalid and should not be used.
+- All iterators and references to items will become invalid after each addition or removal of the item and should not be used.

 - In `map` and `unordered_map` type `reference` is not the same as `value_type&`, so `for (auto& p : map)` is illegal, but `for (auto p : map)` or `for (const auto& p : map)` or `for (auto&& p : map)` is allowed.